 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are rated as the ultimate filtration product by A1 Chesney Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters are considered the top filtration product by A1 Chesney Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
 HEPA filters can remove up to 98% of pollutants in your family’s air.
-These are the types of filters typically used in hospitals to kill germs and keep everyone healthy, but A1 Chesney Service Experts supplies them for home air filters.
+These are the types of filters typically used in hospitals to kill germs and keep patients and staff healthy, but A1 Chesney Service Experts offers them for home air filters.
 If there are any dangerous respirational health ailments for anyone in the home, the experts advise the installation of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters

-These bad boys remove 85% of air pollutants in your home.
-Not only will high-efficiency home air filters help with relieving allergy symptoms, they also help your HVAC systems run more efficiently, ultimately cutting down on energy costs which could save you money on utility bills year after year.
+These bad boys remove 85% of pollutants in your home’s air.
+Not only will high-efficiency home air filters help with alleviating allergy symptoms, they also help your HVAC systems run more efficiently, ultimately cutting down on energy costs which could save you money on energy bills year after year.

 Standard Pleated Media Home Air Filters

 These are your more common home air filters and can be found at nearly all big box stores.
-While pleated home air filters may have a lower cost, they also have to be replaced more often – every four to twelve weeks versus annually like the whole-home HEPA and high-efficiency air filters.
+While pleated home air filters may have a lower cost, they also have to be changed more often – every four to twelve weeks versus yearly like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at basically the same amount.
-Standard pleated air filters can remove up to 45% of your home’s air pollutants and the biggest factor is the number of pleats per foot.
-The higher number of pleats, the better the air flow, and the cleaner the air will be.
+Standard pleated air filters can remove up to 45% of pollutants in your home’s air and the biggest factor is the number of pleats per foot.
+The more pleats, the better the air flow, and the cleaner the air will be.

 Basic Fiberglass Home Air Filters

 The flat, fiberglass air filters are the most basic type of filters.
-These filters do not generally improve your home’s air quality; instead, they were designed to guard the heating and air conditioning equipment from having larger contaminants get into the system and damage the components.
-As a result, they can only remove less than 10% of your indoor air pollutants, but only cost around $1 each.
+These filters do not usually better your home’s air quality; instead, they were designed to protect the heating and air conditioning equipment from having larger contaminants get into the system and damage the parts.
+As a result, they can only remove less than 10% of your indoor air pollutants, but you can purchase them for about $1 each.

 If you need help deciding which air filter is the best fit for you home, give A1 Chesney Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.